-Are you smarter than a SLR camera?
-Calling all photographers grades 4-7!
-Bring your camera (SLR camera or any camera that allows manual settings is preferred) and learn the craft behind the fun.
-Students will learn the basics - how to upload photos and do minimal work in Photoshop while creating assignments designed to teach students to appreciate light, incorporate a point of view, take chances with composition, and experiment with techniques to stop/show motion.
+Calling all photographers grades 4-8!
+Bring your smart phone and learn the craft behind the fun.
+Students will learn to appreciate light, incorporate a point of view, take chances with composition, and experiment with apps and techniques.

 In this course students will learn fundamentals of strength, speed and agility, through game-based, body weight exercises designed to develop overall fitness and athleticism.
 Students are instructed on the proper movement patterns, which are sports specific, such as running, jumping and throwing in order to achieve their goals while reducing the risk to injury.
 This challenging class allows for safe progression of athleticism.

 f you have an interest in how plants, animals, and the human body function then this is the class for you.
 In DNA & Dissections we will delve into the amazing world of Biology.
 Together we will learn about bodily functions, build anatomical models, and dissect a variety of organs.
 Come find out what the inside of a sheep’s heart, cows eye, or the insides of a fish looks like.
 The anatomical workings are sure to fascinate you.